rodvand/benchmark-db/README.md

 Perl script to benchmark a MySQL or MariaDB database.

 ## Requisites
-Database named "benchmark".
+Database named "benchmark" (will not be created).
 Provided user must have access to SELECT, UPDATE, DELETE on the test database.

 Tested with: MySQL, MariaDB 5.5, MariaDB 10